 Gills are the first organ that gets exposed to the environment which is highly sensitive to the toxic compounds and shows tissue changes.
 These changes always affect the respiratory system and cause detrimental damage to fishes.
 The gills of Danio rerio has shown alterations on exposure to ethion at sublethal doses at different time intervals.
-During control no any changes observed in gills, liver and muscles of Danio rerio for different time slots.

-At a dose of 0.340 mg for 24- and 48-hours duration displacement of epithelium and shortening of primary lamellae in gills, sloughing of secondary lamellae, hypertrophy in secondary lamellae, fusion of secondary lamellae takes place in gills.
+At a dose of 0.340 mg for 24-hours and 48-hours duration displacement of epithelium and shortening of primary lamellae in gills, sloughing of secondary lamellae, hypertrophy in secondary lamellae, fusion of secondary lamellae takes place in gills.
 During 72 hours mild haemorrhage and mild necrosis, hypertrophy in secondary lamellae, fusion of secondary lamellae in gills was observed while for 96 hours duration severe haemorrhage, secondary lamellae sloughing, congestion in blood vessels, mucosal secretion in gills was observed.

-During 0.476 mg dose displacement of epithelium and fusion of secondary lamellae in 24 hours takes place.
+During 0.476 mg dose displacement of epithelium and fusion of secondary lamellae in 24 hours was noticed.
 At 48 hours and 72 hours shortening of primary lamellae and haemorrhages in mucosal space along with sloughing of both primary and secondary lamellae and mild haemorrhage, hypertrophy in secondary lamellae and fusion of lamellae was observed.
 In 96 hours, duration severe haemorrhages in mucosal space and shortening of primary lamellae with sloughing of both primary and secondary lamellae of gills was observed.